SAP/fosstars-rating-core/docs/oss/security/apache/dubbo-go-hessian2.md

           Value:........N/A
           Confidence:...10.00 out of 10.00
           Based on:...4 features:
-              A set of programming languages:............JAVASCRIPT, OTHER
+              A set of programming languages:............JAVA, OTHER
               Does it use AddressSanitizer?..............No
               Does it use MemorySanitizer?...............No
               Does it use UndefinedBehaviorSanitizer?....No